 In 1990, just a few months after the brand’s global debut in the United States, Lexus launched in Europe with a single model, the LS 400.
 This luxury saloon redefined the class in terms of performance, efficiency and advanced equipment features, signalling the start of transforming the premium car market.
 Following the Japanese principles of omotenashi, Lexus simultaneously introduced a new approach to customer care and service that continues to set the industry standard.

 Rather than follow established norms, Lexus has always endeavoured to chart its own course, not least in taking the lead in developing hybrid electric power.
 Since introducing the world’s first luxury hybrid vehicle, the RX 400h SUV, in 2005, we have continued to develop the technology to achieve even more outstanding performance, efficiency and driver rewards.

 As a result, 45% of the one million vehicles Lexus has put on European roads since 1990 have been hybrids.
-And today, hybrid models currently account for 96% of our total sales in Western Europe.
+Today, hybrid models currently account for 96% of our total sales in Western Europe.

-Lexus has also closely followed the changing needs and preferences of customers by developing new models that are in-tune with market trends.
-This has brought a focus on SUV crossover models, which together now represent more than 80% of our sales in Europe.
+Lexus has also closely followed the changing needs and preferences of customers by developing new models that are in tune with market trends.
+This has brought a focus on SUV crossover models, which now represent more than 80% of our European sales.
 Of these, the recently released compact UX urban crossover has quickly become the continent’s best-seller.